-The test is $60 for each attempt, and you can write it as many times as you need.
+The test can be written as many times as you need.
 Staff at different test centres have said there are either 5 or 6 different versions.
 All versions of the test are multiple choice.
 Passing grade is 62 percent.

 (Your licence photo is good for 5 years.
 The generic renewal form has a photograph section, but you can ignore it unless your renewal notice clearly states you need to submit new photos.)

 The Ministry has released two Test Preparation Guides: